Twitter LinkedIn Facebook Instagram YouTube

 Tick-box exercise as minister appears before integrity panel

-Justice minister Thembi Simelane
+Human settlements minister Thembi Simelane

 While justice minister Thembi Simelane is expected to appear before the ANC integrity commission today (September 25) to explain herself regarding a loan she received from a company implicated in the systemic looting of the VBS Mutual Bank, I won't be holding my breath that any justice would be served from what is essentially a tick-box exercise.